Fire Prevention Office

 Summer Safety Tips

 - Fireworks - Simply put, fireworks are best left to the professionals.
-Plan to enjoy the holidays by attending one of the many public fireworks displays in your area.
+Please click here.

 - Bicycling - Everyone should wear a helmet when bicycling.
 Children 12 and under are required by law in the City of Strongsville to wear a helmet.
 It is important to obey all traffic laws when bicycling and to be a defensive driver to anticipate what other drivers are going to do.